scott19th/scott19th/README.md

 ### Hi there 👋

-👨‍👩‍👧‍👦 My name is Scott Clearie, I live in Edinburgh and am Dad of two beautiful children
+👨‍👩‍👧‍👦 My name is Scott Clearie, currently live in Edinburgh and father to two beautiful children

 👨‍🎓 I studied at Edinburgh's Heriot Watt University, graduting in 2009 with a MA (Hons) in Business